 A smart choice for ladies with a thick mane, the V-cut hair lets you have as much length as you want without all the weight.
-Plus, the angular haircut not only frames the face with its layered pieces but also gives the illusion of a slimmer waist.
+Plus, the angular haircut not only frames your face with its layered pieces but also gives the illusion of a slimmer waist!

 See how it worked for Hollywood fashion icons Jessica Biel, Shay Mitchell, Jennifer Aniston, and Kim Kardashian!
 Virginia hairstylist Sonny Nguyen finishes his balayage creations with long layers and a V-shape point, and they couldn’t look more phenomenal!

 Also, having texture is no problem.
 Shaping wavy hair into this cut results in a loose, cascading layered effect that gives an extra feminine and carefree aura.

 Are you up for trying this timeless haircut?
 Keep on reading for the most popular V-cut hairstyles below!

 As shorter chops are used to create layers and body, these straight v-cut strands achieve a thicker look and are easier to style.